beckthompson98/supply-chain-analysis/README.md

 ## Execution Instructions
 1. Ensure `Customer Purchase Behavior datasets.xlsx` is in the root directory.
-2. Open the `analysis.ipynb` notebook in GitHub Codespaces or a Jupyter environment.
+2. Open the `analysis.ipynb` notebook in GitHub Codespaces.
 3. Run the analysis script to generate the Operational Dashboard and the `supply_chain_action_plan.csv`.